AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does Tesla have gap insurance?

 Yes, Tesla offers gap insurance.
 Tesla not only manufactures cars, but it also sells auto insurance in 12 states, including California.
 If you leased your Tesla, gap coverage is included in your financing automatically.
-You also can purchase gap coverage as part of your insurance with Tesla if you purchased your vehicle.
+You also can purchase gap coverage as part of your insurance with Tesla if you purchased your vehicle with a loan.

 Citations